glennkroegel/pytorch-starlightcurves/notes.md

 - scaling: x/x_max_band where we use respective max for each band.
 Lose relative strength but keep trends - can see when not correlated.
 - scaling: log magnitude - easier to train - centred around zero but is not magnitude/distance invariant - closer objects less comparable to same objects at distance.
 - interval: some intervals measured lots of objects but only had a few points, while others looked at fewer objects for longer times.
 I opted to filter by better measurements.
 Variable length!
+- Added sigmoid activation at end of decoder to constrain 0-1 as we are looking at normalized max flux

 # Astronomy
 - Explain flux over error and MJD